All shipped from JAPAN!日本からお届けします。

 Donguri Picnic – Acorn-Shaped Chocolates Inspired by Totoro

-Donguri Picnic is a charming chocolate snack shaped like acorns, reminiscent of the forest setting in My Neighbor Totoro.
-Inside each piece, a crunchy puff and almond center provide a satisfying texture.
+Donguri Picnic is a chocolate snack shaped like tiny acorns, bringing to mind the forest world of My Neighbor Totoro.

 Kirara Kohakutō – Edible Jewels with a Magical Glow

-Kirara Kohakutō is a traditional Japanese sweet made by crystallizing sugar to create a jewel-like appearance.
-This snack comes in five flavors: strawberry, ramune soda, apple, white peach, and grapefruit.
+Kirara Kohakutō a crystallized sugar sweet that looks like a handful of tiny gems.
+It comes in flavors like strawberry, ramune soda, apple, white peach, and grapefruit.

 Nyantoka Shite Kero – Mint Candy in a Cat-Shaped Cup

-Nyantoka Shite Kero features a mini cup filled with mint candies, shaped like a black cat.
-While the product also has a frog version, this article focuses on the cat design, which recalls Jiji from Kiki’s Delivery Service.
+Nyantoka Shite Kero comes in a small cat-shaped cup filled with mint candies.
+There’s also a frog version, but the black cat design feels especially reminiscent of Jiji from Kiki’s Delivery Service.

 If you’re planning a trip to Japan, you can find many of these snacks in convenience stores, supermarkets, or specialty confectionery shops.
 For fans outside Japan, they’re also available through online stores that ship internationally.